CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

  ** Internet of Things (IoT) **

-IoT devices are often characterized by having manageable, limited external dimensions, often priced below bounds that entail a burdensome procurement process in institutions, and / or not highlighting Internet functionality.
+IoT devices are often characterized by having manageable, limited external dimensions, often being priced below limits that require a burdensome procurement process in institutions, and / or not highlighting Internet functionality.
 Therefore, it is likely that any type of survey or inventory will overlook IoT devices.
 It is important to get an overview of which IoT devices are currently or soon to be used in the institution.

 For this, it can be a sensible approach for the ISB to go into different premises of the institution and to consider which of the components available there need electricity and whether they could be networked via IT networks.
 In particular, the ISB should speak with colleagues from the building services sector, but also with the other equipment managers, and explain the functionalities of the various devices.
 Networking could take place, for example, via IT cabling or WLAN with the LAN, via mobile radio to the Internet, but also via free WLANs in the environment or other radio interfaces such as Bluetooth.
 In addition, regular network scans should be carried out, looking for network traffic anomalies and non-assignable devices.

 Devices with IoT functionalities can be in institutions for example:

-* Private devices brought by employees or external persons, eg. Smartwatches, fitness bracelets and other gadgets.
+* Private devices brought by employees or externals, eg. Smartwatches, fitness bracelets and other gadgets.
 * Devices procured and operated by the institution, such as fire, gas and other alarms, coffee machines or building control elements.
 The transitions to ICS systems are fluent here.
 In this case, IoT devices are not always recognizable as such at first glance, for example, if the IoT functionality is not a purchase-critical feature, but for the manufacturer thereby a profitable for him data collection is possible, eg. B. on the type and quantity of consumables.